Arhitector/base/README.md

 ##Grunt
 - 4 base task
 	- grunt or npm start (compile start server, compile less or sass, jade, marge json, crate sprites from "for_sprite" folder and start watch)
-	- grunt all (like first task exept server and watch)
+	- grunt all (like first task exept start server and watch)
 	- grunt clear (clear folder build, markup, delete all.min.css, delete installed npm-modules)
-	- grunt copy (copy files from you progect in compliance your task look gruntfile.js -> task "copy")
+	- grunt copy (copy files from project in separate folder(all.min.css, image folder, murkup folder, js folder),  look gruntfile.js -> task "copy")

 ##Jade
 - for use some mixin, first of all you need include it in top (example in example.jade)